stephenjayakar/stephenjayakar.github.io/content/posts/ship-rtx-eval.md

 # Evals

 When evaluating model performance, I just copied in the image (full-size), and copied in the prompt and went ham.
+I posted the actual LLM outputs on [my GitHub](https://gist.github.com/stephenjayakar/91119eefaf988c2a57de661e1180cb06).
 Here are my results, ordered by score:

 ### Gemini 3.1 Pro 9/10
 Good